-[Solved] Apple CarPlay Not Working After iOS 17.4 / 17.4.1 Update
+Apple CarPlay Not Working on iOS 17/17.7?
+Here's What to Do

 - Make sure that Press Side Button for Siri and Allow Siri When Locked are enabled.

-If none of the above solutions worked for you, then having your iPhone forget your car and then setting up CarPlay again may be the solution for you.
+If none of the above solutions worked for you and Carplay is still not working, then having your iPhone forget your car and then setting up CarPlay again may be the solution for you.

 - From your iPhone, go to Settings.